ErinRanta/pet-finder/README.md

 Stretch: Images of the (or some) of the animals.

 Favorite: User can save their favorite pets to a "wish list".

+## Git Process

+Our Git plan is to, at the end of the day, push our work  up on our own branches.
+Then the next morning, while together, we will merge the work to 'main'.
+Next, we will individualy pull 'main' to our local machines.
+This way, when we begin working on the new day we will be all caught up and avoid gituations.